geoflows/D-Claw/README.md

 ```
 to get the local .m-files in the output's parent directory, myapplication/, to the top of your path (*ie.* Matlab will add the absolute path for ../ to the top of your path).

-NOTE: you could alternatively place your local m-files in the output directory...but this is not recommended if you want your local m-files to be part of a repository, as the output directory is best ignored by git, as it is with the applications in the [geoflows/dclaw-apps](https://github.com/geoflows/dclaw-apps).
+NOTE: you could alternatively place your local m-files in the output directory...but this is not recommended if you want your local m-files to be part of a repository, as the output directory is best ignored by git, as it is with the applications in the [dclaw-apps](https://github.com/geoflows/dclaw-apps).

+More information on plotting can be found in the [dclaw-apps](https://github.com/geoflows/dclaw-apps) repository.

 #### python